Language

 This illustrates the proper question formation in the simple past tense.

-IV.
-'Found' as a Find Past Participle: Beyond the Simple Past
+III.
+'Found' as a Find Past Participle

 "Found" not only functions as the simple past tense of "find" but also serves as its past participle form.
 This additional role makes it essential for constructing perfect tenses and passive voice sentences—more advanced grammatical structures that add depth and precision to your English expression.